Nathan Baker, Staff Attorney

 Sandy Wright, Development Director

-As development director, Sandy is responsible for the organization's fundraising efforts with its members and major donors.
-She joined Friends of the Columbia Gorge in 2009 as Development Director after working in similar positions with The Trust for Public Land and Three Rivers Land Conservancy.
-Sandy is recognized by the Association of Fund Raising Professionals as a CFRE (Certified Fund Raising Professional) for her accomplishments in the field.
-Prior to shifting her energies to the nonprofit arena she worked for more than 10 years in business development and management in the environmental field.
+Sandy joined Friends of the Columbia Gorge in 2009 as Development Director and is responsible for the organization's fundraising efforts.
+She works with members of all levels to help them accomplish their philanthropic goals through membership gifts, major gifts and planned gift.
+Before joining Friends, she worked in similar positions with The Trust for Public Land and Three Rivers Land Conservancy.
+Sandy is recognized by the Association of Fund Raising Professionals as a CFRE (Certified Fund Raising Professional) for her knowledge in the field.
+Prior to shifting her energies to the nonprofit arena, she worked for more than 10 years in business development and management in the environmental field.